housel/opendylan/documentation/library-reference/source/io/streams.rst

      second value returned is ``#t`` if the read terminated with a newline or ``#f`` if the read terminated because it came to the end of the stream.

-     The type of the result string is chosen so that the string can contain characters of *input-stream* 's element type.
-For example, if the element type is `<byte-character>`_, the string will be a :drm:`<byte-string>`.

      If *input-stream* is at its end immediately upon calling ``read-line`` (that is, the end of stream appears to be at the end